If you are wanting to join the food truck industry, then we have one question for you to ponder:

 So, with that in mind, entering the food truck industry should be a process.
 While you are trying to secure funding, saving up for a downpayment or just saving up for the entire cost of a food truck, you should be taking care of the other aspects of your food truck business.

-We understand that time might be one of the many different things holding you back, but even if you work on your food truck dream during the nights, weekends or just a few hours a week, that is, of course, better than not working on your food truck business at all.
+We understand that time might be one of the many different things holding you back.
+But even if you work on your food truck dream during the nights, weekends or just a few hours a week, that is, of course, better than not working on your food truck business at all.

-So many people say they want to do this, this and that, but very few people seem to take real action.
+So many people say they want to do this and that, but very few people seem to take real action.

 If you want to become a food truck chef, then you have to — you guessed it — take real action.

 Day by day, you will get closer to making your dream come true.
 The important thing is to be consistent with your efforts.
-Day by day, you will come up with a name for your business, you will create a menu, you will create a business plan, you will save up enough money for a food truck, you will have your food truck built and then you will enter the food truck industry as an owner.
+Day by day, you will come up with a name for your business, you will create a menu, you will create a business plan, and you will save up enough money for a food truck.
+Eventually, you will have your food truck built and then you will enter the food truck industry as an owner.

 So, what is holding you back from following your food truck dream?